-    Google Attribution and Google Attribution 360 were also recently released.
+Google Attribution and Google Attribution 360 were also recently released for advertisement ideas.

-Google Attribution is a tool that helps marketers identify each channel that played a part in a sale, and how much those channels contribute to overall ROI.
+Google Attribution is a tool that helps marketers identify each channel that played a part in a sale and how much those channels contribute to overall return-on-investment (ROI).

-Too often, marketers look only at the last click a customer makes on their journey to a sale (called last-click attribution), but Google Attribution will help them understand the impact of each channel that customer interacted with, whether it’s email, social media, PPC, etc.
+Too often, marketers look only at the last click a customer makes on their journey to a sale (called last-click attribution), but Google Attribution will help them understand the impact of each channel that customers have interacted with, whether it’s email, social media, PPC, etc.